JohnAdriaan/Edison/README.md

 ## Introduction

 ### Me
-I have programmed embedded devices in C and C++ for decades, and have been amazed as the technology has shrunk to allow ever-smaller devices.
-I also started working with GPS when there were only three GPS satellites in the sky, so I'm familiar with many of the concepts - including the NMEA-0183 protocol used by most of the GPS receivers out there.
+I am an Australian (which explains my spelling, with all those extra 'u's, and 's's instead of 'z's!) that has been programming embedded devices in C and C++ for decades, and have been amazed as the technology has shrunk to allow ever-smaller devices.

+I started working with GPS when there were only three GPS satellites in the sky, so I'm familiar with most of the concepts - including the NMEA-0183 protocol used by most of the GPS receivers out there.
 The problem was that all of the code that I had developed for the company I then worked for still belonged to them - I had to re-create the code for me to use all over again!

 (Note: I am not affiliated in any way with SparkFun - except as an enthusiastic customer!)